joelchan/notes/content/I- Utilize search terms as the basis for user-defined subscriptions.md

 Authored By:: [[P- Rob Haisfield]]

-Piggybacking on [[[I- Enable composable queries to facilitate structure in hindsight](Migrated/I- Enable composable queries to facilitate structure in hindsight.md|enabling composable queries to facilitate structure in hindsight]]), people will be able to define a search term that outlines their interests, such that they will be able to see any time new items are added to the query.
-From there, they could easily define [[[I- Utilize search terms as the basis for user-defined notifications](Migrated/I- Utilize search terms as the basis for user-defined notifications.md|whether they would like to receive notifications]]) or have a more passive way for keeping up to date, similar to how Gmail will show you the number of unread items in a label.
+Piggybacking on [[I- Enable composable queries to facilitate structure in hindsight|enabling composable queries to facilitate structure in hindsight]], people will be able to define a search term that outlines their interests, such that they will be able to see any time new items are added to the query.
+From there, they could easily define[[[I- Utilize search terms as the basis for user-defined notifications|whether they would like to receive notifications]]) or have a more passive way for keeping up to date, similar to how Gmail will show you the number of unread items in a label.
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fwrite-hypertext-notebook-graph-research%2FONhwQVp40E.png?alt=media&token=06082a7a-f7c9-4c2c-b021-509caf216d8b)

 For example, I might be interested in everything that [[P- Joel Chan]]writes.
 The query might look like: